Methods of free probability: 7a. Positive matrices

 \section{7a.
 Positive matrices}

 We discuss in this chapter the complex Wishart matrices, which are the positive analogues of the Gaussian and Wigner matrices.
-These matrices were introduced and studied by Marchenko-Pastur in \cite{mpa}, not long after Wigner's paper \cite{wig}, and are of interest in connection with many questions.
+These matrices were introduced and studied by Marchenko and Pastur in \cite{mpa}, not long after Wigner's paper \cite{wig}, and are of interest in connection with many questions.
 They are constructed as follows:

 \begin{definition} A complex Wishart matrix is a random matrix of type

 with $Y$ being a complex Gaussian matrix, with entries following the law $G_t$. \end{definition}